To start daily nonstops from Los Angeles (this fall) and Chicago (fall 2014).

 So instead of doubling down on a failed convention-driven economic development model by throwing public money at a big hotel the city instead wants to doubling down on a failed convention-driven economic development model by by remodeling or expanding the convention center.
 That isn’t really an improvement.

-Bonus observation: Note the group think involved here, how suddenly all the major players are on the same page.Read full article » Comments Off
+Bonus observation: Note the group think involved here, how suddenly all the major players are on the same page.Read full article » Comments Off on No big hotel, at least for now

 The Charlotte Observer has a length piece out on the city’ Citizens Review Board.
 The board is literally worse than useless — over 15 years, it has never found a case of police misconduct.
 Public claims of misconduct have been dismissed in all 78 cases brought before the board.
 The board’s structure, the Observer writes, makes it difficult for citizens even to get a hearing, as they lack access to internal affairs summary of cases.
 The review board also lacks investigative powers.
 A highlight: